JeePEG-57/DINA-IMAS/README.md

-## Environment settings and building DINA actors
+# Environment and build
-Having the repository downloaded, one needs to:
-1. Setup the environment variables.
+## Setup the environment variables
 Preferably, the IMAS environment setup is to be done by running a specially prepared script in imas/ci_scripts folder:
 $ source imas/ci_scripts/ci_header.sh

-2. Build libraries and generate fc2k python actors:
+## Build libraries actors and executables
+In the root of the repository execute
 $ make
 This command:
    1. builds DINA and magnetic controller core libraries in src/;